gocd/docs.go.cd/user/installation/installing_go_agent.md

 ### Windows

-You must be logged in as a user with Admin privileges to install the Go agent on Windows.
+> You must be logged in as a user with Admin privileges to install the Go agent on Windows.

-1. Double-click the go-agent-\${version}.exe installer file and follow the prompts to install Go.
+1. Double-click the go-agent-${version}.exe installer file and follow the prompts to install Go.
 2. During installation you will be asked to select a root path for your Go agent.
 In addition to holding your agent installation, this directory will contain the source code your agent checks out for every build.
 3. You will next be prompted to choose the bundled Oracle JRE 7 or specify the location of JRE (or JDK) installed on your system
 4. After installing the files, the installer will prompt you for the hostname or IP address of the Go server.
 If you leave this blank it will default to the local machine.